Tomi-15/cfgConfig/README.md

-# cfgConfig
+# cfgConfig - .NET Configuration Framework
-Helps you creating configuration files
+cfgConfig provides you a modern, fast and easy-to-use way to create configurations files for your applications.